complete, timely and accurate criminal justice information while balancing the

 To foster a

-synergistic relationship with IT service providers.
+synergistic relationship with stakeholders.

 User agencies of NCJIS include local, state, and federal law